pinellolab/STREAM_atac/README.md

 To perform STREAM_atac preprocess, the main input includes three files: **count file**, **region file** and **sample file**.

 **count file**, .tsv or .tsv.gz format.
 A tab-delimited triplet file.
 It contains three columns.
-The first column specifies the rows indices (the regions) for non-zero entry.
-The second column specifies the columns indices (the sample) for non-zero entry.
+The first column specifies the rows indices (the regions, 1-based indexing) for non-zero entry.
+The second column specifies the columns indices (the samples, 1-based indexing) for non-zero entry.
 The last column contains the number of reads in a given region for a particular cell.
 No header is necessary:

 |        |     |  |
 |--------|-----|--|